 About Tadele Travel

-We’re a small UK-based travel company that specialises in high-end tailored travel in Ethiopia.
+We’re a small family run travel company that specialises in high-end tailored travel in Ethiopia.

 We set up Tadele Travel to share our knowledge of the country with people keen to experience not only the remarkable landscapes, wildlife and history of Ethiopia, but also the culture, warmth and hospitality of Ethiopians themselves.